-Among the people whom the young Daniel Jayaratnam grew close to were none other than former MVC president Tun VT Sambanthan and his wife.
-Tah Puan Uma.
-She describes him as a party comrade and family friend who was humble and a close associate of her husband.
-The helped my husband built up the base and philosophy of the party in the early years.
-This was all part of the wave of nationalism that had sweath through the area in the 1940s and
+Among the people whom the young Daniel Jayaratham grew clase to were none other than former MIC, president Tun VT.
+Sombanthan and his wife, Tah.
+Puan Uma.
+She describes thim as a party comrade, and family friend who was humble and a close associate of her husband.
+"The helped my husband built up the base and philosophy of the party in the early years.
+This was all part of the wave of nationalism that had swept the swept set of the wave of nationalism that had swept the swept set of nationalism that had swept the swept set of nationalism that had swept set of the swept set of nationalism that had swept set of the swept set of the swept set of the swept set of the swept set of nationalism that had swept set of the swept set of nationalism that had swept set of the swept set through the area in the 1940s and 1950s."

-They met nearly a half-century ago, back in the mid-1950s.
-Even then, she fondly remembers, he was a "nice person".
-Her husband was party chief and also Minister of Labour at that time.
-"We met him: at the MIC General Assembly in 1957 where he was a delegate.
-Daniel Jayaratham was friendly and young at heart.
+They met nearly a half-century aga, back in the mid-1950s.
+Even then, she fandly remembers, he was a "nice person".
+Her husband was party chief and also Minister of Labour at that time, "We met him at the MIC General Assembly in 1957 where he was a delegate.
+Daniel Jayaratnam was friendly and young at heart.
 We noticed he had time for people and also the time to do things for them."

 Over the years, the young man grew to become a local and regional leader and went on to be part of the MIC leadership.
-He was based in the important state and party base of Selangar.
+He was based in the important state and party base of Selangor.

-"He was one of the few Sri Lankan Tamils in the 'MIC at that time.
+"He was one of the few Sri Lankon Tamils in the AVIC at that time.
 He was also a man for the people and we were happy to have him in the party.
-He eventually built up the leadership in his area."
-Joh Plum I lang Sambanthan says.
+He eventually built up the leadership in his area, "Toh Puan Uma Sambanthan says.

 "His heart was always focused on the welfare of the Indian community.
-Whatever improvements my husband proposed and brought to the Indians, Daniel Jayaratnam cooperated.
-He took a non-racial approach to issues and problems, Personally, whenever we went to visit him in Banting, he was always kind and warm to us.
+Whatever improvements my husband proposed and brought to the Indians, Daniel jayastnam cooperated.
+He took a non-racial approach to issues and problems.
+Personally, whenever we went to visit him in Banning, he was always kind and warm to us.
 We also found his wife quiet but nice.
-We were fond of him and shared things in common, We saw him not just as a party worker but as part of the family."
+We were fond of him and shared things in common.
+We saw him not just as a party worker but as part of the family."

-Politically.
-Daniel Jayaratnam played a key part in Selangor state which was not the easiest region to handle because of its strategic importance and ambitious and aspiring leaders.
+Politically, Daniel Jayaratham played a key part in Selangor state which was not the easiest region to handle because of its strategic importance and ambitious and aspiring leaders.
 "He played an important role in the formation of district MIC chapters and state branches.
-His approach to politics was never a short-term one and he genuinely liked people and served them.
-During the party annual general assemblies, Daniel Jayaratnam was sedate and positive in his contributions.
+His approach to politics was never a shortterm one and he genuinely liked people and served them.
+During the party annual general assemblies.
+Daniel Jayaratham was sedate and positive in his contributions.
 I don't ever remember him being sensationalistic.
-He was always a responsible person," adds Toh Puan Uma Sambanthan.
+He was always a responsible person," adds Toh Puan Uma Sambanthan

-Daniel Jayaratnam's attitude seemed to be one of "not what we could get out of politics but what we could contribute."
+Daniel Jayaratham's attitude seemed to be one of "not what we could get out of politics but what we could contribute."